nevinndonwi/RULER-application-/README.md

 - Save images of the measurement results and/or the sperm highlighting.
 - Return the length of the sperm in pixels and in millimeters.

-While in manual-threshold adjustment/ component identification mode:
+<b>While in manual-threshold adjustment/ component identification mode:<b>
 - Select different components and designate them as different colors in order to get the measurement of different components to count as the same sperm or different sperm.
 - measure the different components of the sperm.
 - invert the image to test if that improves component identificatiom